-Spotify is the one of the best free apps for for teachers to stream music on a mobile device or tablet.
-Search for any track, artist or album and listen for free.
+Spotify is one of the best free apps for teachers to stream music on a mobile device or tablet.
+Search for any track, artist, or album and listen for free.
 Make and share playlists.
 Build your biggest, best ever music collection.

 Evernote Scannable moves paper forward.
 Scan contracts, receipts, business cards, and any paper that comes your way.
 Save or share documents instantly and move on.

 Penultimate combines distraction-free, natural handwriting and sketching with the power of Evernote’s sync and search.
 Take class or meeting notes, journal your thoughts, or outline your next big idea—in the office or on the go.
 From the first stroke, Penultimate makes the experience of pen and paper more productive.

 Pushbullet is a place where your messages, photos, songs, and links can all come together and be easily accessible.

 Infinit is the easiest app for sending photos and videos to your friends; and transferring files between your phone and computer.

 Sleep Cycle monitors sleep quality, wakes up during light sleep phases for less grogginess, tracks sleep patterns and trends, and more.